altmoket/altmoket/README.md

 ## About me...
 I am a computer science student with a strong desire to learn and collaborate on new ideas.

-🔭 I'm currently working on the development of domain-specific languages.
+🔭 I'm working on the development of domain-specific languages.

-🌱 I'm learning to ... code well
+🌱 I'm learning Common Lisp, the best programming language in the world.

-👯 I'd like to be involved in building large systems.
+👯 I'd like to be part of building large systems.

 💬 Ask me about ...